unyo/gatsby-netlifycms-emotion/README.md

-# JCD Rebuild with NetlifyCMS and GatsbyJS
+# Gatsby JS - NetlifyCMS - Emotion JS Starter

 It follows the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](netlify.com) for continuous deployment, and CDN distribution.
 It uses emotionJS for styling